 Whether you want the challenge of a difficult ride or something a bit more chilled out, the Picnics in the Patch experience at Berrylicious Fruit Farm will fit your ride perfectly.
 Either route brings you through scenic Oxford Centre past rolling hills, scenic farmscapes and lovely colours.
 Just 1km off either route, Berrylicious Fruit Farm is home to a peaceful berry patch and a one-of-a-kind experience.
 Order one of their four basket options in advance and you'll get the chance to pick a gallon of your own berries and refuel with a meal under the netted paradise of the blueberry patch.
 Choose from their dessert basket, couples basket, snacks in the patch basket or if you're riding in a group, their family basket.
 You'll feel refueled and ready to tackle the second half of your ride.

-The Route: Cycle The Great Trail in Tillsonburg (main access off of Tillson Ave.)
+The Route: Cycle The Trans Canada Trail in Tillsonburg (main access off of Tillson Ave.)

 When: End of July-September (farm open June-Thanksgiving), Wednesday-Saturday 9am-7pm